 • Extra-curricular activities:

-Now, after one year of my graduation from Middle East Technical University, I can assure you that if I had a chance to go back to the past when I was deciding about my undergraduate education, I would definitely take the same decision which I took six years ago.
+Now, after one year of my graduation from Middle East Technical University, I can assure you that if I had a chance to go back to the past when I was deciding about my undergraduate education, I would definitely take the same decision that I took six years ago.
 Even though I had some difficulties, the educational experience of studying in Turkey was life-changing for me personally.
-During my stay, I met very bright and good people who positively affected my way of thinking, students from various disciplines who inspired me for the better future and finally, my friends who stood by me during times of happiness and sadness.
-I am thankful to God that I had a chance to study in such a good university.No doubt, I would cherish those memories for the rest of my life.
+During my stay, I met very bright and good people who positively affected my way of thinking, students from various disciplines who inspired me for a better future and finally, my friends who stood by me during times of happiness and sadness.
+I am thankful to God that I had a chance to study in such a good university doubt, I would cherish those memories for the rest of my life.

 You are welcome to share your experiences at university while studying, use the comments section below.